wp-plugins/siteguard/readme.txt

 http://www.jp-secure.com/cont/products/siteguard_wp_plugin/faq_en.html

 == Changelog ==
-= 1.0.3 =
+= 1.0.4 =
+* Fix bug that fails to update .htaccess, if there is no WordPress settings in .htaccess = 1.0.3 =
 * Fix a problem that "Rename Login" does not work, if you change Permalink settings
 * Fix the collision of class name of Really Simple CAPTCHA